-In August of 2015 the Colorado's felony DUI law went into effect.
-Colorado joined 45 other states in the United States in enacting a law which makes certain classes of DUI's a felony offense.
+In August of 2015, Colorado's felony DUI law went into effect.
+Colorado joined 45 other states in the United States in passing a law which makes certain classes of DUI's a felony offense.
 Prior to the passage of this law, any DUI in the state was a misdemeanor traffic offense, punishable by up to 1 year in the county jail.
-The only situation in which a defendant was exposed to a felony was if their impaired driving was the proximate cause of serious bodily injury or death.
+It didn't matter if it was the offender's 3rd or 17th offense.
+The only situations in which defendants were exposed to a felony was if their impaired driving was the proximate cause of serious bodily injury or death, which leads to charges like Vehicular Assault and Vehicular Homicide.
 Things changed dramatically with the passage of Colorado's Felony DUI law.

 How Can Someone Be Charged?

 Under the law, if you have 3 prior alcohol or drug related driving offenses in this state or any other, you can be charged with felony DUI.

 For the purposes of this charge, it doesn't matter when the prior offenses occurred.
 The courts will look at the total convictions

 a person has in his lifetime.
 For example, this means that if you had a very bad stretch 40 years ago and were convicted of 3

 DUI or DWAIs (or the equivalent in any other state), you are at risk of a felony DUI upon any future alcohol related driving charge despite the fact that you have had no offenses for the intervening 40 years.
 If the charges were reduced to a non-alcohol related offense, or dismissed or expunged, the priors will not count against the offender.

 This charge also does not distinguish drivingrelated alcohol charges from driving related drug charges, or DUIDs.

 If you have been previously convicted of 3 or more drug related driving charges, or a combination of drug and alcohol related driving charges,